chrytsi/vegetable_language/README.md

 Methods

-The subject of this study are a naive student looking for credits and a naive pumpkin not knowing what was happening.
+The subject of this study are a naive student looking for credits and a naive pumpkin.

 Results